irods/irods_client_rest_cpp/README.md

 # iRODS C++ REST Mid-Tier API

-This REST API is designed to be run alongside an iRODS Server to provide an HTTP REST interface into the iRODS protocol.
+This REST API is designed to be deployed in front of an iRODS Server to provide an HTTP REST interface into the iRODS protocol.

-It runs under the same linux service account as the iRODS Server, accesses `/etc/irods/server_config.json`, and uses the active authenticated `rodsadmin` iRODS account.

 This REST API requires an iRODS Server v4.2.0 or greater.